 And it may not just be diet in the case of low levels of copper.
 I found research, one titled “Copper deficiency in world crops” that the use of nitrogen fertilizer depleted copper in various vegetations, as well as zinc, iron, manganese and boron, nutrients important for reducing oxidative stress to the mitochondria.
 16 17

-In general however, perhaps just as it’s best not to look at each organ separately,and to look at the whole body; we should try to look at food the same way -as a whole and how food that is pure and healthy and that naturally contains essential nutrients can benefit the whole body.
+Perhaps just as it’s best not to look at each organ separately,and to look at the whole body; we should try to look at food the same way -as a whole.
+In that light it makes sense that food that provides essential nutrients can benefit the whole body.

 - Mitochondrial Dysfunction in Autism